GyverLibs/FastBot/README_EN.md

 <a id="answer"></a>
 ## Response to callback
-When you click on the inline menu button, a callback is sent to the bot, in the message handlerwill raise the `query` flag.
+When you click on the inline menu button, a callback is sent to the bot, the `query` flag will be raised in the message handler.
 The Telegram server will wait for a response.
 You can respond to the callback with:
 - `answer(text, FB_NOTIF)` - popup notification text
 - `answer(text, FB_ALERT)` - warning window and OK button